adamburns/starter-academic/content/authors/admin/_index.md

 - Principal Investigators
 ---

-I am a database and systems administrator at the [Coordinating Centers for Biometric Research (CCBR)](http://ccbr.biostat.umn.edu/) at the [University of Minnesota](https://twin-cities.umn.edu/).
-I also volunteer as a researcher in [DahariLab](https://www.daharilab.com/) and the [Program for Experimental & Theoretical Modeling (PETM)](https://ssom.luc.edu/medicine/divisionsspecialties/hepatology/programforexperimentalandtheoreticalmodeling/) at [Loyola University Medical Center](https://loyolamedicine.org/lumc).
+I am a database and systems administrator at the [Coordinating Centers for Biometric Research (CCBR)](http://ccbr.biostat.umn.edu/) at the [University of Minnesota School of Public Health](https://www.sph.umn.edu/).
+I also volunteer as a researcher in [DahariLab](https://www.daharilab.com/) and the [Program for Experimental & Theoretical Modeling (PETM)](https://ssom.luc.edu/medicine/divisionsspecialties/hepatology/programforexperimentalandtheoreticalmodeling/) at [Loyola University Medical Center](https://loyolamedicine.org/lumc). \
+\
 My research interests include applied mathematics and modeling approaches to address problems in biology and medicine.
 Additionally interested in applications of embedded systems.